A Generalized Hasegawa-Mima Equation in Curved Magnetic Fields: Introduction

 Several generalizations of the Hasegawa-Mima equations exist.
-On one hand, the Hasegawa-Wakatani system \cite{HM4,Wakatani} consists of coupled nonlinear equations for the electrostatic potential and the ion density.
-These equations reveal the interplay between drift wave turbulence and zonal flow mediated by the Kelvin-Helmoholtz instability \cite{Numata}.
-Hasegawa and Wakatani also included the effect of field curvature in cylindrical geometry to their equations \cite{HM3}.
-On the other hand, reduced magnetohydrodynamics \cite{Hazeltine} and the four-field model \cite{Hazeltine2} take into account the time-evolution of magnetic flux, parallel ion velocity, and electron pressure.
+On one hand, the Hasegawa-Wakatani system \citep{HM4,Wakatani} consists of coupled nonlinear equations for the electrostatic potential and the ion density.
+These equations reveal the interplay between drift wave turbulence and zonal flow mediated by the Kelvin-Helmoholtz instability \citep{Numata}.
+Hasegawa and Wakatani also included the effect of field curvature in cylindrical geometry to their equations \citep{HM3}.
+On the other hand, reduced magnetohydrodynamics \citep{Hazeltine} and the four-field model \citep{Hazeltine2} take into account the time-evolution of magnetic flux, parallel ion velocity, and electron pressure.
 Nevertheless, these models are $2$-dimensional, any deviation from a straight magnetic field being treated as a higher-order correction in the relevant ordering.
-Hence, a model of electrostatic plasma turbulence in a general magnetic field is not available at present.
-The root cause of this difficulty can be ascribed to the rather elusive nature of the polarization drift \cite{Cary,Kauf} in nontrivial magnetic topologies.
-The purpose of this paper is to fill this gap by deriving an equation describing the evolution of electrostatic turbulence in a general magnetic field for the simplest plasma system consisting of cold ions and a cloud of electrons obeying the Boltzmann distribution.
+Hence, a closed equation for the electric potential describing electrostatic plasma turbulence in a general magnetic field is not available at present.
+This deficiency, which can be ascribed to the rather elusive nature of the polarization drift \citep{Cary,Kauf} in nontrivial magnetic fields, has made the understanding of the impact of topology on the evolution of turbulence a difficult task.
+Indeed, one usually needs to resort to complete models, such as gyrokinetic theory.
+Furthermore, the development of a pertinent toy equation may allow a simplified modeling of turbulence in complex plasma systems, such as the core of H-mode plasmas \citep{Bernert} where density is well approximated by a flat profile.